 Once inducted, National Honor Society members need to maintain a minimum amount of hours to meet the senior service hour requirement.

-Spring inductees must earn 16 senior service hours.
+Inductees must earn 16 senior service hours and possess a total of 8 activity credits.
 These can be earned from May of junior year (post spring induction) until end of April senior year.